johannesstroebele91/mongodb-library/3_operations/crud-operations/1_create_insert.md

         - if there is an error,
         - so they know that the data was not changed

-# Atomicity of write operations
+# How failed and successful operations are handled (atomicity)

 MongoDB guarantees